-- 2.76 The site (5.70 hectares) consists of undeveloped land fronting on to Parkhill and part of the site of the former Lothingland Hospital to the rear.
-The part of the site of the former Lothingland Hospital is being used informally for storage of building materials and equipment at present. - 2.77 The site has good access to existing services and facilities in Oulton and in the future will have good access to the primary school, community centre, medical centre and retail facilities which are to be provided on the Woods Meadow development.
+- 2.88 The site (5.70 hectares) consists of undeveloped land on Parkhill and part of the site of the former Lothingland Hospital to the rear.
+The part of the site of the former Lothingland Hospital is being used informally for storage of building materials and equipment at present. - 2.89 The site has good access to existing services and facilities in Oulton and in the future will have good access to the primary school, community centre, medical centre and retail facilities which are to be provided on the Woods Meadow development.
 The site is also in close proximity to the Mobbs Way Employment Area.
 There are bus stops nearby which provide access to the town centre.
-Development of the site is expected to have a limited impact on the landscape and is not used for agriculture. - 2.78 Vehicular access is possible from Parkhill.
+Development of the site is expected to have a limited impact on the landscape and the site is not used for agriculture. - 2.90 Vehicular access is possible from Parkhill.
 Union Lane is a narrow road of a rural character and is not appropriate to provide vehicular access to this site.
 Pedestrian and cycle access should be provided to Union Lane.
 The pavement on Parkhill stops short of the potential access point to the site by some 200 metres.
-The pavement should be extended to the access point of the site. - 2.79 The area around Union Lane has a more rural character therefore a lower density of 25 dwellings per hectare will be more appropriate. - 2.80 The site is not within the catchment of any equipped children's play space.
-Therefore, the development should include the provision of a local equipped area for play, approximately 0.4 hectares in size. - 2.81 Due to the overgrown nature of parts of the site, an ecological assessment will be required to support any planning application on the site. - 2.82 Given the recent uses on the former Lothingland Hospital site, there is a risk of ground contamination.

-Therefore, a full site investigation report should be submitted with any planning application which includes reports on intrusive surveys, a risk assessment and remediation method statement. - 2.83 The site has some archaeological potential and any planning application will be subject to a condition requiring a programme of archaeological work.
-The north western part of the site is a historic burial ground which will need to be avoided.
+The pavement should be extended to the access point of the site. - 2.91 The site should be developed at an average density of 30 dwellings per hectare.
+The area around Union Lane has a more rural character therefore development on the northern and western parts of the site should be of a lower density with greater spacing between detached buildings and more generous back gardens. - 2.92 The site is not within the catchment of any equipped children's play space.
+Therefore, the development should include the provision of a local equipped area for play, approximately 0.4 hectares in size. - 2.93 Due to the overgrown nature of parts of the site, an ecological assessment will be required to support any planning application on the site.
+Suffolk Wildlife Trust have completed an initial survey on the site and found some parts of the site provide suitable habitats for a number of species.
+The survey recommended further assessments including breeding birds, barn owls, reptiles and bats. - 2.94 Given the recent uses on the former Lothingland Hospital site, there is a risk of ground contamination.
+Therefore, a full site investigation report should be submitted with any planning application which includes reports on intrusive surveys, a risk assessment and remediation method statement. - 2.95 The north western part of the site is a historic burial ground associated with the former Oulton Workhouse.
+Development will need to avoid this part of the site and should enhance the site of the burial ground.
+This could include providing a commemoration on the site and interpretation boards detailing the history of the burial ground and the Oulton Workhouse.

-Policy WLP2.13 - Land North of Union Lane, Oulton
+Policy WLP2.14 - Land North of Union Lane, Oulton

-Land north of Union Lane, Oulton (5.70 hectares) as identified on the Policies Map is allocated for a residential development of 140 dwellings.
+Land north of Union Lane, Oulton (5.70 hectares) as identified on the Policies Map is allocated for a residential development of 150 dwellings.